rreece/rreece.github.io/outline-of-philosophy/math.md

 ### ZFC

 -   ZFC
--   Wikipedia: ZFC actually does circumvent Russell's paradox by restricting the comprehension axiom to already existing sets by the use of subset axioms.
+-   ZFC actually does circumvent Russell's paradox by restricting the comprehension axiom to already existing sets by the use of subset axioms.